jayelinjiaqi/42_libft/README.md

 </code> </pre>

 ---
+## 📁 void bzero(void *s, size_t n);
-## 📁 bzero (erases  the  data  in the n bytes of the memory starting at the location pointed to by s, by writing zeros (bytes  containing '\0') to that area)
+Erases  the  data  in the n bytes of the memory starting at the location pointed to by s, by writing zeros (bytes containing '\0') to that area.

 <pre> <code>
 void	ft_bzero(void *s, size_t n)